aazucena/cycseq/README.md

 In the upper left corner there should then be displayed "1 Link" (the carabiner connection was established).

-If this is not the case (e.g. because the carabiner was started later), then TidalCycles can be connected to the carabiner manually:
+If this is not the case (e.g. because the carabiner was started later), then TidalCycles can be connected to the carabiner manually (the last value - here zero - is the latency for adjustments if necessary):

 ```
 sock <- carabiner tidal 4 (0)